b0938930511/llvm-project/clang/docs/UsersManual.rst

 Using a PCH File
 ^^^^^^^^^^^^^^^^

-A PCH file can then be used as a prefix header when a ``-include-pch`` option is passed to ``clang``:
+A PCH file can then be used as a prefix header when a :option:`-include` option is passed to ``clang``:

 .. code-block:: console

-  $ clang -include-pch test.h.pch test.c -o test
+  $ clang -include test.h test.c -o test

-The ``clang`` driver will check if the PCH file ``test.h.pch`` is available; if so, the contents of ``test.h`` (and the files it includes) will be processed from the PCH file.
-Otherwise, Clang will report an error.
+The ``clang`` driver will first check if a PCH file for ``test.h`` is available; if so, the contents of ``test.h`` (and the files it includes) will be processed from the PCH file.
+Otherwise, Clang falls back to directly processing the content of ``test.h``.
+This mirrors the behavior of GCC.

 .. note::

-  Clang does *not* automatically use PCH files for headers that are directly included within a source file or indirectly via :option:`-include`.
+  Clang does *not* automatically use PCH files for headers that are directly included within a source file.
 For example:

   .. code-block:: console